-Over 12.6 million pounds of spiny dogfish were harvested in the Atlantic in 2010.
-Over half of the harvest was landed in Massachusetts.
+In 2012, about 28 million pounds of spiny dogfish were harvested in the Atlantic.
+More than half of the harvest was landed in Massachusetts.

-Recreational fishermen only catch spiny dogfish when their preferred target species are unavailable.
-Recreational fishing only accounts for 3 to 4 percent of total landings.
+Recreational fishermen don’t target spiny dogfish, and usually release them when captured while targeting other species.
+Recreational fishing accounts for less than 1 percent of total landings.
 No regulations apply to recreational catch.

-Caught in fisheries in Canada, Iceland, Norway, the United Kingdom, and the United States, spiny dogfish has a sweet, mild flavor and a higher oil content than mako or other sharks.
-It has a flaky yet firm texture.
+Caught in fisheries in Canada, Iceland, Norway, the United Kingdom, and the United States, spiny dogfish has a sweet, mild flavor.
+Its texture is flaky but firm, and it has higher oil content than mako or other sharks.
 The raw meat is white.
-The outer flesh can have a reddish color, which turns brown when cooked.
+The outer flesh can have a reddish hue, which turns brown when cooked.
 The rest of the meat remains white when cooked.

 Shark is a low-fat source of protein and is high in selenium and vitamins B6 and B12.
 Shark may contain amounts of methylmercury in excess of the FDA’s recommended limit for nursing moms, moms-to-be, and young children.
 For more information, see EPA and FDA advice on what you need to know about mercury in fish and shellfish.